douglangille/darkling-whim/_drafts/story-engine/README.md

 Each session begins by loading the appropriate bootstrap for the work type from _drafts/story-engine/bootstraps/[WORKFLOW]-BOOTSTRAP.md

-Then load relevant project artifacts and report status before proceeding.
+Then load relevant project artifacts from _drafts/[project-name]/ and report status before proceeding.

+PROJECT FOLDERS:
+All projects use simple folder names: _drafts/[project-name]/ Workflow history tracked in project README.md, not folder name.
 ```

 ---